BUGS-NYU/schedge/CONTRIBUTING.md

 - `@TODO` - We need to finish this code
 - `@Performance` - This area can be tweaked/rewritten to improve performance
 - `@CodeOrg` - We should reorganize this code

+## Issue
+Remember to include enough information if you're reporting a bug.
+Asking question through an issue is totally fine as well.

+## Pull Request
+It would be best to develop your feature with a new branch other than master.
+Every PR will be considered.

+### Before Creating a PR
+- Making sure that the code compiles and test your code.
+- Format your code with [clang-format](https://github.com/mprobst/ClangFormatIJ/).